cacophony-wj/licentia_black/README.md

 ## FINAL NOTES

-You will be prompted to enable _Survival Mode_when you reach your first exterior world location.
+When you reach your first exterior world location, you will be prompted to enable Survival Mode.
 This mod disables fast travel and requires eating, sleeping, and staying warm to survive.
-The option can be changed later in the default "Gameplay" settings of _Skyrim_.
+The option can be changed later in the default "Gameplay" settings of Skyrim.

 You will also receive a prompt about which Divine and/or Daedra you wish to worship, depending on your race.
 Choose according to your preference.